mattlianje/etl4s/docs/first-pipeline.md

 This lets you mix environment-aware components with regular ones.

-When you write `getUsers ~> normalizeEmails ~> saveData`, etl4s handles the complexity of connecting config-dependent components (getUsers, saveData) with regular ones (normalizeEmails) without making you write flatMap code.
+When you write `getUsers ~> normalizeEmails ~> saveData`, etl4s handles the complexity of connecting config-dependent components (`getUsers`, `saveData`) with regular ones (`normalizeEmails`) without making you write flatMap code.

-Here's how to use the Etl4sEnv trait for your config-aware components:
+Here's how to use the `Etl4sEnv` trait for your config-aware components:

 ```scala
 object UserService extends Etl4sEnv[PipelineConfig] {